croservices/cro/docs/reference/cro-http-client.md

             )
         ];

+If the headers should be added to all requests, they can be set by default at construction time:

+    my $client = Cro::HTTP::Client.new:
+        headers => [
+            User-agent => 'Cro'
+        ];

 ## Setting the request body

 To give the request a body, pass the `body` named argument.
 The `content-type`